dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

 **notcurses_refresh(3)** or **notcurses_render(3)** upon its receipt.

-A resize event does not invalidate any references returned earlier by notcurses.
+A resize event does not invalidate any references returned earlier by Notcurses.
 The content of any new screen area is undefined until the next call to **notcurses_render(3)**.
 This is true even if an existing **struct ncplane** (see **notcurses_plane(3)**) overlaps the new area, since the signal could arrive while the ncplanes are being modified.
 Signal handlers are quite